Sample Terms and Conditions Template and Examples

 You can reserve the right to terminate the contract or disable user accounts should there be a violation of any of your terms, guidelines, and conditions by including a termination clause – this is very common in the case of websites and SaaS applications.

-After all, you want to be able to take action should someone misuse your product.
-You may even take a step further an create a detailed acceptable use policy to go along with your terms.
+PRO TIP: You want to be able to take action should someone misuse your product.
+You may even take a step further and create a detailed acceptable use policy to go along with your terms.

 Copyright & Intellectual Property